colts70/The-Sematic-Stack/README.md

 HESS / DFH is built specifically for AI systems and search engines.

+🚀 Why Companies Need HESS / DFH — What’s in It for You (and What Happens If a Competitor Gets It First) HESS / DFH directly impacts revenue by deciding who becomes the canonical source for a topic: adopt it first and your company is treated by search engines and AI as the default authority, capturing stable rankings, AI citations, and high-intent traffic while reducing SEO spend; ignore it and the risk is asymmetric — a competitor who adopts first can lock in that authority, siphon demand, push you into permanent catch-up mode, and force you to spend more just to win back traffic you used to earn naturally.

 This specification is intentionally redundant and explains the same concepts from multiple angles (protocol, systems, SEO, and mental-model views).
 If you have questions, confusion, or concerns, copy-paste this spec into a chat.
 The repetition is deliberate and exists to help you “click” the model quickly, not to add complexity.